rjglasse/snowball/README.md

 - Start by adding seed papers (via PDF or DOI)
 - Review seed papers for inclusion (just in case)
-- Snowball backwards, forwards or both (optionally setting time period)
+- Snowball backwards (via references), forwards (via citations) or both (optionally setting time period)
 - Review list of found papers for inclusion or exclusion
   - Simple keyboard shortcut interaction
   - Filter by keyword or review status